eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

 dtparam=audio=on
 ```

-With these two files now defined I was able to use the [flash script](https://github.com/hypriot/flash) provided by Hypriot to easily write the given image to two separate MicroSD cards.
+With these two files now defined, I was able to use the [flash script](https://github.com/hypriot/flash) provided by Hypriot to easily write the given image to two separate MicroSD cards.
 The only varying factor per image was the desired hostname, and as such I was able to supply this whilst invoking the flash script.

 ```bash